 Not surprising when the outcome could affect future prospects, help land a new job, or simply to enjoy, rather than dread, a social occasion e.g. a family wedding.
 It can probably be summed up in one word – NERVES!

 You’re not alone, all of our members had the same concerns when they first came to RSC.
 Normally we would invite you to a club meeting to see for yourself how we can help you gain the confidence to speak in public.

 Unfortunately our club meetings are suspended meantime due to COVID restrictions.
 Instead, as a taster for you of what we do in our club, we will have a series of 4 RSC Fortnightly Mini Tutorials on this page until things get back to normal.

 The Mini Tutorials will be in three sections: Preparation, Delivery Techniques and Engaging with your Audience.
 In the Contacts page of this website you’ll find an email address which you can use if you have any questions or comments on each tutorial.
 If you would like a subject included let us know.

-This is our fourth Mini Tutorial - Engaging with your Audience.
+Our third Mini Tutorial is Delivery Part 2.
 If you would like a copy of previous tutorials please email RSCenquiries@gmail.com